Bakersfield Personal Injury Attorneys

 - If you or a loved one has been injured, seek immediate medical attention.
 Keep a copy of all medical records.

-- After an auto accident, ask the police to photograph the accident site before it is cleared.
+- After a car accident, ask the police to photograph the accident site before it is cleared.
 Ask for a copy of the police report, including any photos.

-- After an accident on commercial property, such as an office complex or amusement park, request an accident report from the property owner or manager.
+- After a premises accident on commercial property, such as an office complex or amusement park, request an accident report from the property owner or manager.

 - After a work accident, inform your employer, request an accident report, and file a workers’ compensation claim.